Achievements of the Georgetown Chamber of Commerce & Industry

 Business Programmes

 The Secretariat regularly issues press releases on matters of importance to the business community.
-Moreover, “Global Perspectives”, a local television programme, was pioneered by the chamber’s director, and a wide range of topical issues impacting on business were discussed on a bi-weekly basis.
+Moreover, “Global Perspectives”, a local television programme, was pioneered by the Chamber and a wide range of topical issues impacting business were discussed on a bi-weekly basis.

 Representation